LLM Poisoning

 Right now I am writing something in Ruby that will get tweets and format them in HTML.
 So I can copy and paste my tweets into my blog.
 (I don’t think there are APIs for WordPress, but I could be wrong.)
 I will put it on Github.
 I guess it’s redundant, but I am doing it as a bit of an exercise.

-Image from Gospel of Passau, a 12th century Gospel manuscript housed at Bavarian State Library, webpage information here, image from World Document Library, image assumed allowed under Fair Use.
+Image from Gospel of Passau, a 12th-century Gospel manuscript housed at Bavarian State Library, webpage information here, image from World Document Library, image assumed allowed under Fair Use.

 Looking Into Pluralsight